 There is no secret that as a designer you’ll need to use a whole host of tools throughout the design process, and you’ll no doubt have you favourite go-to apps.

-But there are one of two apps which you must master like the palm of your hand, that’s Adobe Photoshop and Sketch.
-We often use Photoshop to edit images, and Sketch to do all our UI/UX designs.
+But there are one of two apps which you must master like the palm of your hand, that’s Figma, Sketch, and Adobe Photoshop.
+We often use Photoshop to edit images, and a mix of Figma and Sketch to do all our UI/UX designs.

 If you're more of a brand designer you'd be using apps like Adobe Illustrator alongside Adobe Photoshop and Adobe InDesign.

 If you’re not so confident using these apps, there’s a whole host of ways to practice, online courses, workshops and video tutorials makes it relatively easy to learn them.

 Learn to find inspiration from the world around you, Awwwards, SiteInspire, Web Creme, Godly, Httpster, abduzeedo are just a few of the invaluable sources we use.
 The trick is to learn how to dissect the inspiration you find, and take the best bits to implement them into your next project.

 They say "imitation is the sincerest form of flattery" but that couldn't be further from the truth in the design world, and you may want to be careful when stealing a designer work as you may find yourself hit with a hefty fine.